Code-Institute-Submissions/akramalex-Portfolio1/README.md

 * The Contact Us section

-    - The contact us section encourages users to get in contact and provides a phone number , email address and street address where they can be found.
+    - The contact section includes social media icons so users can find the coding club on Facebook, [X], and Instagram.

-    - The contact section inculdes social media icons to users can find the coding club on facebook , X and instagram.
+    - Tested all the social media links by clicking on them one by one.
+They open a new page and take me to the right platform.

-    - The contact section is valuable to the user as it gives them the ability to find and contact the Coding Clube if they need to.
+    - The contact section is valuable to the user as it gives them the ability to find and contact the Coding Club if they need to.

    ![](assets/images/sc1-6.png)